Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Numerical methods

 Using a conservative numerical method, the governing equations cast in semi-discrete form for a Cartesian cell $I_{i,j,k} = \left[ x_{i-\frac{1}{2}}, x_{i+\frac{1}{2}} \right] \times \left[ y_{j-\frac{1}{2}}, y_{j+\frac{1}{2}} \right] \times \left[ z_{k-\frac{1}{2}}, z_{k+\frac{1}{2}} \right]$ can be expressed via the following ordinary differential equation:

 where the check accent, $\check{(\cdot)}$, indicates a numerical approximation of physical quantities, $\mathbf{Res}_{i,j,k}$ is the residual function, and the remaining terms are cell centre numerical flux derivatives of the physical fluxes in Eq.~(\ref{eqn:cns}).
 For brevity, we continue with only the $x$-direction as it is straightforward to extend to all three dimensions in a dimension-by-dimension manner.
+The labels WA-3 and WA-5 used later in the paper refer to the formal one-dimensional face-normal reconstruction order used in each coordinate direction, as is often done in the literature~\cite{deng2019fifth,fu2019low}.
+The resulting multidimensional finite-volume discretization should not be interpreted as strictly third- or fifth-order accurate, since high-order Gaussian quadrature is not used for the flux integration.
 The indices $j$ and $k$ are also dropped for simplicity.
 In the following sections, viscous and convective flux discretization will be presented.